magepages/mpdocs/docs/search-m2/user-guide.rst

 * Customers are able to enter the character of product name on this box to search their prefered product.
 * Depends on the configuration in the backend, the search result will be shown product name, product small image, price and short description
-* The quantity of search result will be set up in the backend.
+* The number of search result(s) will be set up in the backend.
-* Customers will click on the result that they are finding, then being redirected to its product page automatically.
+* Customers will click on the result that they are finding, then be redirected to its product page automatically.

 How to configure
 *****